The Material Explorer window can be opened from the Check menu in the simulation toolbar.

 plots in the chart area of the Material Explorer window.

-on whether the material is a sampled data material or not.
+the material is a sampled data material or not.

 The fit analysis section gives some details about the material fit including standard